Szymon-Michalak/iOS-Resources/docs/algorithmsDocs/Collections/FindNSmallest/FindNSmallestProblem.md

 ### Problem

-Write an extension for all collections that returns the N smallest elements as an array, sorted smallest first, where N is an integer parameter.
+Write an extension for all collections that returns the $N$ smallest elements as an array, sorted smallest first, where $N$ is an integer parameter.

 #### Input